NinaZumel/dark_tales_sleuth/content/pages/austin-philips.md

 [**The Watching Gallery**](/austin-philips/the-watching-gallery/): An ambitious young postal employee spends Christmas Eve on the lookout for a pesky serial postal thief.

+[**Not in the Newspapers**](/austin-philips/not-in-the-newspapers/): Miss Gale, a plucky provincial postal clerk, becomes embroiled in a situation of international significance.
+From *The Strand*, February 1912.
 </div>

 <p class="credit">